Mike Jones (rapper): 2004–2007: Who Is Mike Jones? and The American Dream EP

 In 2004 after the release of his breakout single "Still Tippin'", which was receiving much radio play, Jones signed a major deal with Jive Records and Warner Bros.
 He quickly released his second single, "Back Then", which went Platinum, making it Jones's first Platinum single.
 On April 19, 2005, Jones released his debut album, Who Is Mike Jones?
 After two months the album also achieved Platinum status.
 It is Jones's best-selling album to date.

 After leaving Jive Records Jones signed a distribution deal with Asylum Records for his label Ice Age.
 In September 2006 Jones released the single "Mr. Jones".
-It debuted at #92 on the Billboard Charts.
+It debuted at No. 92 on the Billboard Charts.
 The song gained further recognition when Lil Wayne freestyled on his version "Sky Is The Limit" for his "Da Drought 3" mixtape.
 On January 31, 2007, Jones announced an upcoming EP and a movie, both titled The American Dream.
 On April 21, he released the second single from the EP, "My 64", featuring Bun B and Snoop Dogg.
-The single debuted at #1 on the Bubbling Under Hot 100 Singles chart.
+The single debuted at No. 1 on the Bubbling Under Hot 100 Singles chart.
 On November 20, Jones released The American Dream.
-It debuted on the Billboard charts at #183.
+It debuted on the Billboard charts at No. 183.

 2008–2009: The Voice

 On November 27, 2007, Jones released the debut single "Drop & Gimme 50" for his second solo album, The Voice.
 "Drop & Gimme 50" featured Hurricane Chris.
 On May 19, 2008, Jones released the album's second single, "Cuddy Buddy".
-The single did well on the Billboard Hot 100, debuting at #78.
+The single did well on the Billboard Hot 100, debuting at No. 78.
 On December 2, 2008, the third single from The Voice was released.
-Titled "Next To You", it debuted on the Billboard Hot 100 at #63.
-On April 28, 2009, The Voice was released, debuting on the Billboard 200 at #12 and selling 25,000 copies its first week.
+Titled "Next To You", it debuted on the Billboard Hot 100 at No. 63.
+On April 28, 2009, The Voice was released, debuting on the Billboard 200 at No. 12 and selling 25,000 copies its first week.